 According to our head Optician, there are three pairs of glasses that you need to make sure your eyes are happy and healthy all day long, and in all conditions: your every day pair, your digital protection eye wear, and your UV-blocking sunglasses.
 After all, most of us have more than one pair of shoes to protect our feet, keep us comfortable, and match our style — and yet we rarely think to do the same for our eyes.

 Since your everyday pair of eyeglasses are so essential to your life, it’s important to make sure they are comfortable and crystal-clear.
 One step to optimizing your daily eye wear is to make sure you’ve chosen the right lens index for your prescription.
 If you have a fairly high prescription, its suitable index will lighten your overall frame weight, minimize distortion, and make for comfortable all-day wear.
 Even if you primarily wear contact lenses, it’s still important to have a pair of every-day glasses just in case you need to take them out during the course of the day.

 Digital Protection Glasses

-Digital protection glasses provide a shielding effect against harmful blue light emitted by digital devices.
+Digital protection glasses help reduce your exposure to the Harmful Blue Light emitted by digital devices.
 43% of adults work in a job that requires prolonged use of a computer or tablet.
 What most people don’t realize is that digital eyestrain is a medical issue with serious symptoms such as blurry vision, difficulty focusing, dry and irritated eyes, headaches, and even neck and back pain.
-A pair of glasses with KODAK BlueReflect lenses filter and reflect a portion of the blue light emitted by your digital devices, which can abate and even prevent these symptoms from occurring.
+A pair of glasses with BlueReflect lenses filter and reflect a portion of the Harmful Blue Light emitted by your digital devices, abating these symptoms from occurring.
 Even if you don’t need prescription correction, these glasses are still beneficial for anyone who works in an office setting or uses digital devices throughout the day.